502 - Student Rights and Responsibilities

 Parents of students found to possess weapons, dangerous objects or look-a-likes on school property are notified of the incident.
 Possession or confiscation of weapons, dangerous objects or look-a-likes will be reported to law enforcement officials, and students will be subject to disciplinary action including suspension or expulsion.

 Weapons under the control of law enforcement officials or other individuals specifically authorized by the board are exempt from this policy.
-The superintendent may develop an administrative process or procedures to implement the policy.
+Students and individuals approved in writing by the Superintendent who are actively engaging in a school district approved firearms safety course, hunter education course or shooting sports activity are exempt from this policy.
+The superintendent will develop an administrative process or procedures to implement the policy and communicate with law enforcement relevant exemptions to this policy as appropriate.

 NOTE: This is a mandatory policy.